kponeva/semmelweis-handwashing-analysis/README.md

 # semmelweis_handwashing_theory
-In this notebook, I tried to reanalyse the data that led Dr. Semmelweis to recognise the importance of handwashing
+In this mini-project, I aimed to practice skills in applying Pandas Dataframe, Numpy, Matplotlib, Statistics, and Boostrap Analysis to solve the medical mystery which was initially solved by a man who first discovered the importance of handwashing, Dr. Ignaz Semmelweis.
+This will be another living proof that unwashed hands could kill many lives.
+Therefore, please wash your filthy hands before doing anything.